 We acknowledge the assistance of J. Beckham, L. Adams, and G. Simms for sharing their knowledge of oyster fisheries and ecology in this region.
 We are appreciative for assistance with sampling by a large group of dedicated volunteers.
 Funding for this manuscript was provided by National Fish and Wildlife Foundation to P. Frederick, W. Pine and L. Sturmer.
 This is paper 1 in the Lone Cabbage Reef Restoration series.
 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.

 TABLE 1.
-Model selection table for GLM (Generalized Linear Model) models of oyster count data from intertidal reefs in the Big Bend of Florida, without covariates.
+Model selection table for GLMs (Generalized Linear Models) of oyster count data from intertidal reefs in the Big Bend region of Florida, without covariates.
 AIC (Akaike Information Criteria), Delta AIC, and AIC Weights are provided to inform comparisons of model statistical fit to data.